khulnasoft/integrations-core/foundationdb/README.md

 ##### Log collection

-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [Kubernetes log collection][13].

 | Parameter      | Value                                     |
 |----------------|-------------------------------------------|